David Dontoh

-David Kwame Dontoh (born 1964) and affectionately called Uncle David, "Ghanaman" and "Kofi Abranteɛ" (Kofi Gentleman), is a veteran Ghanaian actor and television personality who has starred in numerous local and international films, drama, theatre, and other stage productions.
+David Kwame Dontoh (born 1964) and affectionately called Uncle David, "Ghanaman" and "Kofi Abranteɛ" (Kofi Gentleman), is a veteran Ghanaian actor and television personality who has starred in numerous local and international films, drama, theatre and other stage productions.
 He has been very influential in the development of television and drama, especially during the golden age of theatre in Ghana in the 80s and 90s.
 He took up acting in 1980 after seeing a National Film and Television Institute (NAFTI) newspaper advert inviting potential actors to come forward for training in stage and film acting.
-The title of his first NAFTI film was "The Way To Shame" a short seven minute stage production which was directed by Alex Bannerman as part of his formal assessment in drama production.
-Alex who was a student of NAFTI at the time had chanced upon David and persuaded him to play the lead role as the intended person had not showed up during shooting.
-The film's assessment panel, especially Mike Hagan, recognised David's potential in theatre and drama and highlighted this to the young Alex Bannerman.
-Subsequently, David's acting potential became more noticed when he played the lead role in "Gus: The Theatre Cat", a short stage adaptation of a poem by T. S. Eliot.
+His first NAFTI film was The Way To Shame, a short seven minute stage production which was directed by Alex Bannerman as part of his formal assessment in drama production.
+Bannerman who was a student of NAFTI at the time had chanced upon Dontoh and persuaded him to play the lead role, as the intended person had not showed up during shooting.
+The film's assessment panel, especially Mike Hagan, recognised Dontoh's potential in theatre and drama and highlighted this to the young Alex Bannerman.
+Subsequently, Dontoh's acting potential became more noticed when he played the lead role in Gus: The Theatre Cat, a short stage adaptation of a poem by T. S. Eliot.
 The play was directed by George Andoh Wilson of Wilson Acting Academy fame.

 Obra Drama Group

-David Dontoh is best known for his long term role as "Ghanaman", the struggling archetypal middle-aged Ghanaian in the popular local comedy-drama series "Ɔbra" (Twi for "Life"), which was hugely popular in the 80s and 90s. Ɔbra started off as Keteke, a small theatre production first aired on Ghana Broadcasting Corporation (GBC) to rival "Osofo Dadzie".
+Dontoh is best known for his long term role as "Ghanaman", the struggling archetypal middle-aged Ghanaian in the popular local comedy-drama series Ɔbra (Twi for "life"), which was hugely popular in the 80s and 90s. Ɔbra started off as Keteke, a small theatre production first aired on Ghana Broadcasting Corporation (GBC) to rival Osofo Dadzie.

-With Ɔbra, David starred alongside legendary Ghanaian actors like Grace Omaboe (Maame Dokono), Joe Eyison (Station Master), Amankwaa Ampofo, Esi Kom, Belinda Oku (Adwoa Smart), among others.
-At this time, Ɔbra was in direct competition with Osofo Dadzie, a rival theatre production which also aired during primetime on Sunday evenings immediately after "Talking Point".
-Later on, David teamed up with Grace Omaboe (Maame Dokono) to host "By The Fire Side", a folklore and storytelling programme which was very popular back in the 90s and beyond.
-He also co-hosted the hugely popular family entertainment and Akan television quiz programme, Agoro (play) as the "Agoro Master" and with his co-host Adwoa Yeboah Adjei (Naporso Hemaa).
+In Ɔbra, Dontoh starred alongside legendary Ghanaian actors like Grace Omaboe (Maame Dokono), Joe Eyison (Station Master), Amankwaa Ampofo, Esi Kom, Belinda Oku (Adwoa Smart), among others.
+At this time, Ɔbra was in direct competition with Osofo Dadzie, a rival theatre production which also aired during primetime on Sunday evenings immediately after Talking Point.
+Later on, Dontoh teamed up with Grace Omaboe (Maame Dokono) to host By The Fire Side, a folklore and storytelling programme which was very popular back in the 90s and beyond.
+He also co-hosted the hugely popular family entertainment and Akan television quiz programme Agoro (play) as the "Agoro Master" and with his co-host Adwoa Yeboah Adjei (Naporso Hemaa).
 The programme aired for a decade.
 With Agoro, participants answered questions about Ghanaian history, language and culture.
 The programme combined a question-and-answers segment with music and dance.
-David Dontoh later joined forces with other friends in the industry to rebrand Agoro to Agoro Fie (Play House) in 2011 when the former began to wane in popularity.
+Dontoh later joined forces with other friends in the industry to rebrand Agoro as Agoro Fie (Play House) in 2011 when the former began to wane in popularity.